-Leonardo DiCaprio ‘Shook’ Seeing River Phoenix Hours Before He Died
+Leonardo DiCaprio Recalls Seeing River Phoenix Hours Before He Died

-Phoenix, the star of Stand By Me, Indiana Jones and the Last Crusade, Running on Empty and I Love You to Death to name a few of his most iconic films, died tragically at the age of 23-years-old in 1993.
+Phoenix, the star of Stand By Me, Indiana Jones and the Last Crusade, Running on Empty, and I Love You to Death to name a few of his most iconic films, died tragically at the age of 23-years-old.

 In the interview, DiCaprio noted that he was a huge fan of Phoenix and called him “the great actor of my generation.”
-He also said that as a young actor, “all he wanted to do was shake his hand.”
+He also said that as a young actor, all he wanted to do was shake his hand.

 DiCaprio told Esquire Magazine that he almost got the opportunity one night while attending a Hollywood party.

-“I saw there was something in his face, and I’d never met him — always wanted to meet him, always wanted to just have an encounter with him — and he was walking toward me and I kind of froze.
-And then the crowd got in my way, and I looked back and he was gone,” revealed the actor.
+“I saw there was something in his face, and I’d never met him — always wanted to meet him, always wanted to just have an encounter with him,” revealed the actor.

 DiCaprio truly wanted to meet the actor.
 He asked around and found out that Phoenix was on his way to The Viper Room, a Hollywood hotspot for music and mingling.
 As of 2018, NME reported that the club, once owned by Johnny Depp, was sold and likely closing.